 5. Genuine Customer Reviews With Schema Markup

 Did you know that millennials place a significant amount of trust and make purchase decisions based on previous customer reviews?
 They also love to shop online.
 Real customer reviews can provide a ton of value for purchase conversions, honest feedback about products/services, and much more.

 If you already have reviews set up, have you implemented proper Schema markup?
 Doing so will allow your ratings (stars and/or numbers) to show up in the Google search results pages, and has been correlated with increased click-through rates.

-The more reviews you have the better, it shows popularity and brand engagement, so encourage them.
+The more online reviews you have the better, it shows popularity and brand engagement, so encourage them.
 Just make sure the reviews are honest and real (don’t delete any negative ones), and monitor them to correct any customer issues.
 Failure to do so could result in poor reputation management over time.

 6. Use Helpful Videos for Increased Engagement